Maurice Glasman, Baron Glasman

 Maurice Glasman, Baron Glasman (born 8 March 1961) is an English political theorist, academic, social commentator, and Labour life peer in the House of Lords.
 He is a senior lecturer in Political Theory at London Metropolitan University, Director of its Faith and Citizenship Programme and a columnist for the New Statesman, UnHerd, Tablet and Spiked.
-He is best known as the founder of Blue Labour, a term he coined in 2009.
+He is best known as the leader of the socially conservative socialist movement Blue Labour, which he founded in 2009.

 Early life and education

 Glasman was born in Walthamstow, north-east London into a Jewish family and brought up in Palmers Green.
 His father Coleman "Collie" Glasman, a Labour Zionist, had a small toy manufacturing business that eventually collapsed.
 His mother Rivie Glasman, the daughter of a poor family from Stamford Hill, was a lifelong Labour supporter.
 Glasman was educated at Clapton Jewish Day School (now Simon Marks Jewish Primary School) and the Jews' Free School, where he won an exhibition to study Modern History at St Catharine's College, Cambridge.

 A trumpeter, he became a jazz musician for four years and then gained an MA in Political Philosophy at the University of York and a PhD at the European University Institute in Florence with a thesis on market economies, which was published in 1996 under the title Unnecessary Suffering.
 Glasman cites political thinkers from Aristotle to Edmund Burke to the Hungarian economist and sociologist Karl Polanyi as major influences on his politics.